 - Viscopy for visual works

 - Australasian Performing Right Association/Australasian Mechanical Copyright Owners Society (APRA/AMCOS) for music

 For more Australian agencies, see the useful copyright resources page.

 It may be difficult to find a copyright owner, especially when copyright has passed to heirs or copyright was owned by a company that has gone out of business.
 To find heirs named in an Australian creator's will, contact the Probate Division of the Supreme Court in the State where the creator died.
 To find information about what happened to the assets (copyright is an asset) of an Australian company which has gone out of business, try the Australian Securities and Investments Commission (ASIC).

-If you are unable to identify or locate a copyright owner, you will need to decide whether you are willing to proceed with your proposed use, and hence risk infringing copyright.
-For instance, some people decide to proceed, but with a statement inviting copyright owners to come forward if they believe their material has been reproduced.
+If you are unable to identify or locate a copyright owner, you will need to decide whether you are willing to proceed with your proposed copying or re-use, and hence risk infringing copyright.
+For instance, some people decide to proceed with publication, but include a statement inviting copyright owners to come forward.
 If you decide to follow this course, it may be wise to keep detailed records of your attempts to clear rights, and to speak with a lawyer about your exposure to risk.
 Under the current law, the fact that you have made good faith attempts to identify and contact the copyright owner does not protect you from legal action under the Copyright Act.